TheLastProject/mkblog.sh/README.md

 First, create a skeleton for your new blog using `mkblog.sh init <directory>`.

-Then, start blogging by putting Markdown files in this directory. mkblog.sh enforces the following naming convention: yyyy-mm-dd-title.md.
-For example:
+Then, start blogging by putting Markdown files in this directory. mkblog.sh enforces the following naming convention for posts: yyyy-mm-dd-title.md.
+For
-`2016-02-04-Hello,-world!.md`.
+example: `2016-02-04-Hello,-world!.md`.
+Files ending on .md that do not follow this naming convention will be considered pages and put in a navigation bar.

 When your have one or more posts, run `mkblog.sh build <directory>` to create your blog.
 The HTML will be placed in a subdirectory named `build` in the